Saharshasamala1112/python_projects/vigenere_cipher/README.md

 🔐 Vigenère Cipher – Python Encryption & Decryption

-This project implements the Vigenère cipher, a classical cryptographic algorithm used for text encryption and decryption.
-It allows users to securely encrypt and decrypt messages using a keyword-based shifting technique.
+This project implements the Vigenère Cipher, a classical cryptographic algorithm that encrypts and decrypts messages using a keyword-based shifting technique.

 🚀 Features
 ✅ Encrypt and decrypt text messages